 Yes, because any BSS Examiner can check for leaks using a fully functioning and appropriately located bubble leak detector.
 It is the case however that there is no BSS requirement for a bubble leak detector and so fitting one is matter of boat owner choice.

 Note that all other types of gas work, such as adding or replacing an appliance, needs to be conducted by a Gas Safe registered engineer with the LPG boat competence listed on his/her identity card.

 Is it recommended that boat owners fit a bubble leak detector?

-Yes, fitting a bubble leak detector in the LPG cylinder locker is strongly recommended because it allows owners to check for leaks themselves and so enjoy piece of mind in between BSS Examinations.
-It is very important that fitting bubble leak detector on residential boats (and private leisure boats) is done by a LPG boat-competent Gas Safe registered engineer.
+Yes, fitting a bubble leak detector in the LPG cylinder locker is strongly recommended on suitable systems because it allows owners to check for leaks themselves and so enjoy piece of mind in between BSS Examinations.
+However, it is very important that fitting bubble leak detector on residential boats (and private leisure boats) is done by a LPG boat-competent engineer listed on the Gas Safe Register.

 This is because the bubble leak detector must be correctly located and oriented, and for large volume LPG systems, the engineer may need to install a bypass arrangement to allow gas to flow past the bubble tester when it is not being used.

 Are there any other alternatives to allow non Gas Safe registered BSS Examiners to check residential boat gas systems?